gm088/CLIP_analysis_modules/README.md

 ## Description

-This repo contains the scripts needed from start to finish
+This repo contains the scripts needed from start to finish Note that the peakcaller depends on an annotation for peakcalling, so eCLIP signal that doens't fall in the bounds of the transcriptome is lost.
+So, we need to make our own transcriptome, and provide it to CLIPper.

 * preprocessing - UMI extraction, adapter trimming, mapping to human genome
 * peakcalling - generate custom annotation for peakcaller, call peaks using CLIPpers [IDR](https://www.encodeproject.org/pipelines/ENCPL357ADL/)